Table of Contents

 What Does the IBD-Specific Food Guide Pyramid Recommend?

-Let’s start with the bottom of the pyramid which contains the foods that are recommended to be consumed the most.
+Let’s start with the bottom of the pyramid which contains the foods that are recommended to consume the most.

 Priority 1 - Choose fruits, veggies, and leafy greens

-Sometimes, it’s challenging to consume enough fruits and vegetables as they may seem to trigger symptoms.
-Working with a professional registered dietitian that focuses on IBD (like us!) can help you incorporate more fruits/vegetables into your diet in a way you can tolerate and enjoy .
+It can feel challenging to consume enough fruits and vegetables as they may seem to trigger symptoms.
+Working with a professional registered dietitian that focuses on IBD (like us!) can help you incorporate more fruits/vegetables into your diet in a way you can tolerate and enjoy.

 Research suggests patients with Crohn's disease who consumed high fiber foods (including fruits & vegetables) were actually 40% less likely to flare compared to those who avoided fruits and vegetables2.